 Skip to main content

-StackGuardian offers two secure methods for connecting your Azure Service Principal, each tailored for different security and operational needs.
+StackGuardian offers three secure methods for connecting to Azure, each tailored for different security and operational needs.
 To create a connector with StackGuardian, follow these steps:

 1. Create StackGuardian App in Azure: Begin by registering your application in Microsoft Entra ID to establish its identity.

-2. Create the Service Principal: After registering the app, configure the service principal using one of these methods:
+2. Set up authentication: After registering the app, configure your connector using one of these methods:

 Access Verification